step-/i18n-table/README.md

 **[xgettext.sh](xgettext.sh)**

 Use `xgettext.sh` to generate a .pot file from your script.
-You can also use `xgettext.sh` as a replacement for the standard `xgettext` command because `xgettext.sh` runs `xgettext` on the input file before extracting strings from `i18n_table`.
 By default comments and location information are extracted from the function body, and resource strings are annotated with the variable name they refer to.
 You can turn off comments and annotations via `xgettext.sh` command options.
 To affect the standard `xgettext` run pass `xgettext` options to `xgettext.sh`.

 **LIMITATION**